JavierMtz5/ai_for_robotics/particle_filter/README.md

 5. Calculate the mean error of the particles, where each error is calculated as the absolute distance between the particle's real position and the robot's real position.

-In the following video the particle filter takes 10 iterations to highly reduce the error and predict the real robot's location accurately.
+In the video *doc_images/particle_filter.mp4*  the particle filter takes 10 iterations to highly reduce the error and predict the real robot's location accurately.

-<video src="../doc_images/particle_filter.mp4" controls="controls" width="800" height="600"> </video>

 </details>